mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The subsector is now managed by the eight nobles who represent each of the counties.
-In truth, most of Mekee’s clusters are far too small to warrant the assignment of a count so several are barons and knights.
-By Imperial law the duke’s heir should have succeeded him as subsector duke but the ducal family had been besmirched by scandal and the Emperor temporarily suspended their patent.
-The leading nobles of each county come to Ushra once every 100 days in order to manage the subsector’s affairs.
+In truth, most of Mekee's clusters are far too small to warrant the assignment of a count so several are barons and knights.
+By Imperial law the duke's heir should have succeeded him as subsector duke but the ducal family had been besmirched by scandal and the Emperor temporarily suspended their patent.
+The leading nobles of each county come to Ushra once every 100 days in order to manage the subsector's affairs.
 It is rare that all eight can make it to the meeting every time, so the rules have recently been adjusted so that a quorum is declared if six are present, although there is